gcallah/hambone/chaps/chap5.md

 Hiram is looking at him and shaking his head woefully.
 "Hampton, you a real dorkus."
 He pauses, and looks directly into Hampton's eyes.
-Sotto voce he says, "You know Claude was yo' mama's lover way before your daddy died .
+Sotto voce he says, "You know Claude was yo' mama's lover way before your daddy died.
 You his bastard son."

 Outside, it looks as though a thunderstorm is coming.